sergibarroso/wireguard-vpn-setup/README.md

   `<WIREGUARD_CLIENT_PUBLIC_DNS>`: The public DNS/IP for the WireGuard client box.

-  `<BIND_PORT_ON_WIREGUARD_SERVER>`: The port where WireGuard client SSHD will be binded on WireGuard server.
+  `<BIND_PORT_ON_WIREGUARD_SERVER>`: The port where WireGuard client SSHD will be bound on WireGuard server.
 Choose something higher than 1024.

   `<WIREGUARD_CLIENT_SSHD_PORT>`: The port where SSHD is listening on the WireGuard client, usually 22.